photondb/photondb.github.io/_posts/2022-12-12-space-reclamation-of-photondb.md

 $\frac{d(Cost)}{dt} = (\frac{-2}{E^2})(\frac{dF}{du}) \approx \frac{−2(1 − E)}{E^2}f\Delta E$

-Where $f$ is the update frequency of delta pages and $\delta E$ is the rate of change of $E$ with each update.
+Where $f$ is the update frequency of delta pages and $\Delta E$ is the rate of change of $E$ with each update.
 The update frequency of the file is $f$ multiplied by the number of active pages.

 The update frequency of each page can be estimated as follows: